Plato-solutions/artifician/docs/intro.rst

 Preparing dataset for AI (Artificial Intelligence) models is a difficult and a time consuming job.
 A typical ML engineer spends days, weeks and sometimes months preparing the dataset.
-With the help of artifician library developers will be able to prepare dataset in very less time.
+With the help of Artifician library developers will be able to prepare dataset in very less time.

-artifician is a event driven framework developed to simplify and speed up the process of preparation of the datasets for AI models. artifician contains predefined set of processors for converting unstructured data into structured data.
+Artifician is a event driven framework developed to simplify and speed up the process of preparation of the datasets for AI models.
+Artifician contains predefined set of processors for converting unstructured data into structured data.
 You can use them or define your own if you don't find the one that fulfill your needs.
 The ultimate aim is to have as many as processors that developers will no longer need to define any new processors.

-Key features of artifician library:
+Key features of Artifician:

 - Saves up to 50% of time
 - Less lines of code